 If you already have a pension scheme in place, this might be suitable for auto enrolment.
 Just make sure it meets the following conditions:

-- It must have a suitable default investment scheme that all employees’ pension contributions will be invested in, unless they decide that they want to choose their own investment options
+- It must have a suitable default investment fund that all employees’ pension contributions will be invested in, unless they decide that they want to choose their own investment options

 - The pension provider/trustees agree that the existing pension scheme can be used for auto enrolment